dotnet/arcade/src/Microsoft.DotNet.Helix/Sdk/Readme.md

 # Microsoft.DotNet.Helix.Sdk

-This Package provides Helix Job sending functionality from a minimal MSBuild project file.
+This Package provides Helix Job sending functionality from an MSBuild project file.

 ## Examples
 Each of the following examples require dotnet-cli >= 2.1.300 and need the following files in a directory at or above the example project's directory.